 There are many cases where shoppers assume they are getting an excellent electric toothbrush only to find out later that they got very little value for their money.
 To ensure that you get the best electric toothbrush under $50, you may need our help.

-Our team has reviewed electric toothbrush options in this price range, which has resulted in the list of top choices below.
+Our team has reviewed electric toothbrush options in this price range, which has resulted in the list of top choices with our Editor’s Choice the Oral-B Pro 1000 below.
 We checked the toothbrush power source and the technology used to run the product.
 As for the latter, the two main options are oscillating and sonic technology toothbrushes.
 Worth noting is that the power source will likely affect runtime, which is another feature we looked at.
 Also, we looked into the presence of pressure sensors in the devices as well as timers available.
 Second last on our checklist was cleaning modes available that may cater to differing needs.
 The final feature influencing our rankings is the number of brush heads available.
 These features are the basis on which you should select the best electric toothbrush under $50 from the list below as well.

 Some might think of this product as the best oral b electric toothbrush under £50.
 Our team seems to concur with that assessment since we have selected this as the editor’s choice.
 Also, a lot of you will know Oral-B as a manufacturer to be a global leader in dental care.